Syracuse University: Founding

-Daniel Steele, a former Genesee College president, served as the first administrative leader of Syracuse until its Chancellor was appointed.
+Methodist pastor Daniel Steele, a former Genesee College president, served as the first administrative leader of Syracuse until its Chancellor was appointed.
 The university opened in September 1871 in rented space downtown.
 Judge George F. Comstock, a member of the new university's board of trustees, had offered the school 50 acre of farmland on a hillside to the southeast of the city center.
 Comstock intended Syracuse University and the hill to develop as an integrated whole; a contemporary account described the latter as "a beautiful town ... springing up on the hillside and a community of refined and cultivated membership ... established near the spot which will soon be the center of a great and beneficent educational institution."

 The university was founded as coeducational and racially integrated: "open to men and women, white and black."
 President Peck stated at the opening ceremonies, "The conditions of admission shall be equal to all persons... there shall be no invidious discrimination here against woman.... brains and heart shall have a fair chance... " Syracuse implemented this policy with a high proportion of women students for its era.
 In the College of Liberal Arts, the ratio between male and female students during the 19th century was approximately even.
 The College of Fine Arts was predominantly female, while lower ratios of women enrolled in the College of Medicine and the College of Law.
 Men and women were taught together in the same courses, and many extra-curricular activities were coeducational as well.
 Syracuse also developed "women-only" organizations and clubs.